apache/arrow/docs/source/java/memory.rst

 Arrow uses manual reference counting to track whether a buffer is in use, or can be deallocated or returned to the allocator's pool.
-This simply means that each buffer has a counter keeping track of the number of references to this buffer, and end user is responsible for properly incrementing/decrementing the counter according the buffer is used.
+This simply means that each buffer has a counter keeping track of the number of references to the buffer, and the user is responsible for properly incrementing/decrementing the counter as the buffer is used.

 In Arrow, each ArrowBuf has an associated ReferenceManager that tracks the reference count, which can be retrieved with ArrowBuf.getReferenceManager().
 The reference count can be updated with ``ReferenceManager.release`` and